Scattering Matrix and Analytic Torsion: Introduction

-Now, we explain more about analytic torsion.
-Given a flat vector bundle $F$ equipped with metric on a compact Riemannian manifold $Z$, the Ray-Singer analytic torsion \cite{rs} is a (weighted) product of the determinants of the Hodge Laplacian twisted by $F$, and the Ray-Singer metric on the determinant of $H^\bullet(Z,F)$ is the product of its $L^2$-metric and the Ray-Singer analytic torsion.
-The analytic torsion has a topological counterpart, known as the Reidemeister torsion \cite{rei}.
-Ray and Singer \cite{rs} conjectured that the two torsions coincide.
-For unitarily flat vector bundles, this conjecture is proved independently by Cheeger \cite{c-cm} and M{\"u}ller \cite{m-cm}.
-Bismut-Zhang \cite{bz} and M{\"u}ller \cite{m-cm-2} simultaneously considered generalizations of this result.
-M{\"u}ller \cite{m-cm-2} extended this result to the case where the dimension of the manifold is odd and only the metric induced on $\det F$ is required to be flat.
-Bismut-Zhang \cite{bz} generalized this result to arbitrary flat vector bundles with arbitrary Hermitian metrics.
-There are also various extensions to the equivariant case \cite{lr,lu,bz2}.
+We consider a flat vector bundle $F$ equipped with a Hermitian metric $h^F$ over a compact Riemannnian manifold $Z$.
+The associated Ray-Singer analytic torsion \cite{RaySing71} is a weighted product of the zeta determinants of the Hodge-Laplacian on the vector space of $p$-forms with values in $F$, $\Omega^p(Z,F)$ ($p=0,\cdots,\dim Z$).
+The Ray-Singer metric \cite{BZ92} on $\det H^\bullet(Z,F)$ is the product of the Ray-Singer analytic torsion and the $L^2$-metric (induced by the Hodge theory).
+The Ray-Singer metric has a topological counterpart, the Reidemeister metric \cite{Reid35}.
+Ray and Singer \cite{RaySing71} conjectured that the two metrics coincide for unitary flat vector bundle.
+Cheeger \cite{Chg} and M{\"u}ller \cite{Mu78} independently proved the conjecture.
+This result is now called Cheeger-M{\"u}ller theorem.
+Bismut, Zhang and M{\"u}ller simultaneously considered the extension of this theorem.
+M{\"u}ller \cite{Mu93} extended the theorem to unimodular flat bundles, i.e., $\det F$ is unitary.
+Bismut and Zhang \cite{BZ92} extended the theorem to arbitrary flat vector bundles.
+There are also various extensions to equivariant cases \cite{LoRo91,Luck93,BisZh94}.

-The gluing formula for analytic torsion considered in this paper is the following : when one has a hypersurface $Y\subseteq Z$ cutting $Z$ into two submanifolds $Z=Z_1\cup_Y Z_2$, is there an additive formula linking three analytic torsions (for $Z_1$, $Z_2$ and $Z$) ?
-This problem was first formulated by Ray-Singer \cite{rs} as a possible approach to Ray-Singer conjecture.
-It is proved for unitary flat vector bundles with product structure metrics near $Y$ by L{\"u}ck \cite{lu}, Vishik \cite{vi}, and proved in full generality by Br{\"u}ning-Ma \cite{bm}.
-There are also related works of \cite{ha} and \cite{les}.

-The family version of analytic torsion is constructed by Bismut-Lott \cite{bl} (BL-torsion).
-Under the hypothesis that there exists a fiberwise Morse function, Bismut-Goette \cite{bg} obtained a family version of the Bismut-Zhang theorem, i.e., a formula linking BL-torsion to higher Reidemeister torsion (\cite{ig,dww,bdkw}, see also \cite{g} for a survey).
-It is conjectured (conference on the higher torsion invariants, G{\"o}ttingen, September 2003) that there should exist a gluing formula for BL-torsion.
-This conjecture may serve as an intermediate step to under the relation between BL-torsion and higher Reidemeister torsion in general, conjectured by Igusa \cite{ig2}.
-Zhu \cite{imrn_Zhu} formulated the conjectured gluing formula and proved it under the same hypothesis as Bismut-Goette's \cite{bg}.

-The proof of the gluing formula for analytic torsion done in this paper is purely analytic.
-It is generalizable for BL-torsion.
-Our strategy is also used by Zhu \cite{israel_Zhu} for proving the gluing formula for BL-torsion under the hypothesis that $H^\bullet(Y,F)=0$.
-We remark that $H^\bullet(Y,F)=0$ implies the absence of s-values (cf. \textsection \ref{lab-subsect-intro-asymptotic-zeta}) and the splitting of the Mayer-Vietoris sequence.